lenovo/puppet-cnos/README.md

 /opt/puppetlabs/puppet/bin/gem install lenovo-rbapi -v 0.0.5

-To hanlde rest-client and lenovo-rbapi gem dependencies on Puppet Agent, 'Package' resource is used for reference gems on init.pp manifest file on Puppet Master under CNOS Module path.
+To handle rest-client and lenovo-rbapi gem dependencies on Puppet Agent, 'Package' resource is used for reference gems on init.pp manifest file on Puppet Master under CNOS Module path.
 Sample manifest looks like;

 ```ruby
 class cnos::install {